Definable separability and second-countability in o-minimal structures: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sec:prelim} we present our notation and o-minimal machinery.
 Section~\ref{sec:prelim-top} includes our definitions of definable separability and second-countability, as well as some preliminary results showing that the properties behave as expected.
 In Section~\ref{sec:main} we prove our main results, namely the equivalence with the classical properties in o-minimal expansions of $(\mathbb{R},<)$.
 We also achieve a deeper characterization of the introduced properties, and derive that they are definable in families.
 In Section~\ref{sec:metric} we investigate definable separability and second-countability in the context of o-minimal definable metric spaces, proving their equivalence in this context.
-We also contrast our definitions with a different definition of definable separability for definable metric spaces presented by Walsberg in~\cite{walsberg-thesis}.
+We also contrast our definitions with a different definition of definable separability for definable metric spaces, presented by Walsberg in~\cite{walsberg-thesis}.
 Finally in Section~\ref{sec:conj} we conjecture an o-minimal definable version of Urysohn's metrization theorem.

 In~\cite{atw} Thomas, Walsberg and the author proved various results on o-minimal definable topological spaces which can be seen to capture ``definable first-countability".
 In particular it is shown that every definable topological space in an o-minimal expansion of $(\mathbb{R},<)$ is first-countable.
-For this reason the present paper does not dwell into this property.
+Consequently the present paper does not dwell on this property.